tpogden/tpogden.github.com/about/index.md

 I play piano and guitar, and write music for the band [Empty Set](http://emptyset.co.uk/).
 We do short songs, often about science and love.

 Born in north Wales, home is Manchester and I spent two years living in Stockholm, Sweden.
-I enjoy running, moutaineering, kayaking, hiking and leaving for places I've never gone before.
+I enjoy running, moutaineering, kayaking.

-I'm not as worried as I look.

-## This site

-'Link or it didn't happen.'

 You can keep up with this site using [RSS](/atom.xml) or by following me on [Twitter](http://twitter.com/tommyogden).